phkrl/SiDaL/README.md

-# svc
+# sidal
-svc from git.r-36.net/svc rewritten in C
+sidal is service launcher based on svc from git.r-36.net/svc rewritten in C

-To be extended

 Usage:

-svc [-adklrsh] [service]

--a - list all links in /etc/svc/run (all activated services)

--a [ser] - activate service »ser« to be run on startup (create link in /etc/svc/run)

--c - prepare svc directories (/etc/svc/avail, /etc/svc/run, /run/svc)

--d [ser] - deactivate service »ser«

--k - kill all services

--k [ser] - kill the service »ser«

--l - list all services in /etc/svc/avail

--r [ser] - restart service »ser«

--s - run all services

--s [ser] - run service »ser«
+sidal [aceklmrsuw] [cmd] services

+the first argument is command string. it consists of following commands:

+a - link all given services to /etc/sidal/run (or list /etc/sidal/avail if no services given).
+Services are searched in /etc/sidal/avail only. c - prepare directories (/etc/sidal/avail, /etc/sidal/run, /etc/sidal/default, /run/sidal)
+e - set custom arguments to all services in the list.
+The new command line should be second argument then k - kill services.
+Services are searched in /run/sidal and /etc/sidal/run only l - list /etc/sidal/run m - link started services to /run/sidal or remove links of killed services r - restart services.
+Services are searched in /run/sidal and /etc/sidal/run only. s - start services.
+If no services given, list /run/sidal.
+Services are searched in /etc/sidal/run, /etc/sidal/avail all *bin directories, as absolute path and in . u - remove links from /etc/sidal/run w - wait until job finishes before processing next service

+You may use relative paths as services